 - Do it natural.
 Organic is the only way to go.
 If you are going to the effort of raising your own birds for the freezer or for sale, you might as well raise the best.

 - Do it outdoors.
 Raising chickens on pasture is simply the best choice for the small flock owner.
 Chickens raised on grass have fewer health problems, are more nutritious, and are tastier, too!

-- Don't process them yourself.
-Cleaning and plucking chickens is quite a bit of work, and if you are doing a batch of, say, 100 birds, you will need space, help, and probably lots of freezer space to get the birds frozen quickly.
+- Don't process them yourself if you are selling them.
+I think it's a good idea to learn how to clean chickens, once.
+But cleaning and plucking chickens is quite a bit of work, and if you are doing a batch of, say, 100 birds, you will need equipment, help, and probably lots of freezer space to get the birds frozen quickly.